It's Rush Limbaugh and the Excellence in Broadcasting Network.

 In other words, one party wants to make this a worse country.

-Now we know who he's talking about here.
+Now, we know who he's talking about here.

 This guy wants us to believe he's nonpartisan.

-This guy is an anti-conservative, anti-republican.
+This guy is an anti-conservative, anti-Republican.

 He's no different than the media.

-He has taken the occasion of this, a law enforcement officer to politicize it to advance his own political agenda, which he claims he doesn't even have.
+He has taken the occasion of this, a law enforcement officer, to politicize it, to advance his own political agenda, which he claims he doesn't even have.

 He's that pure.

-Like I say, this guy better dial it back because he's creating a defense for this guy that the uh crafty team of lawyers that are going to be assembling here will be able to use.
+Like I say, this guy better dial it back because he's creating a defense for this guy that the crafty team of lawyers that are going to be assembling here will be able to use.

-Back to the phones to Renano Beach, California.
+Back to the phone, Serno Beach, California.

 Michael, glad you waited.